Pierre-Emerick Aubameyang: Al-Qadsiah

 On 18 July 2024, newly promoted Saudi Pro League club Al-Qadsiah confirmed the signing of Aubameyang on a two-year contract.
 He left the club a year later on 17 July 2025, after spending a single season at the club and notably scoring 17 league goals.

 Return to Marseille

 On 31 July 2025, Aubameyang returned to Marseille on a free transfer on a two-year contract.
+He was dropped from the squad for the final match of the season after a training ground disturbance that saw the club's Sporting Coordinator Bob Tahri sprayed with a fire extinguisher by Aubameyang, who later apologised for his role in the incident.

+Deportivo A Coruña

+On 17 July 2026, Aubameyang returned to La Liga, signing for newly-promoted Deportivo de A Coruña on a contract until 2028.
+A month later, on 17 August, he scored his first goal on his debut in a 1–1 draw with Elche.